clumsyspeedboat/Graph-database-Analytics-Neo4j/Meeting Blog/Meeting 03.md

 # Goals for next week
 * Prepare installation script for CKG in Neo4j
-* Strategy to impprove graphdatabase
+* Strategy to improve graphdatabase
 * Survey on different kinds of graphdatabase
 * Get database up and running with Neo4j and queries